SakshiSonawale/SQL/Restaurant Order Analysis/README.md

+## Restaurant Orders Analysis

+## 📌 Project Overview
+This project focuses on analyzing customer order data from a restaurant that recently introduced a new menu at the beginning of the year.
+As a Data Analyst, the goal is to evaluate how customers are responding to the menu, identify top-performing and underperforming dishes, and uncover customer preferences.

 ## THE SITUATION:
 You've been hired as a DATA ANALYST for a restaurant that has diverse menu offerings and serves generous portions.